gwen-interpreter/gwen/doc/START.md

 1. Download a [Git client](http://git-scm.com/downloads)
 2. Clone this Git repository
 3. Download and install the latest [sbt](http://www.scala-sbt.org/) version
-4. Change to the gwen project directory
+4. Change to the gwen directory
-5. Run `sbt test` to compile and run all tests
+5. Run `sbt test` to compile and run all tests to verify all is OK
-6. When successful, run `sbt package` to build the JAR
+6. When successful, run `sbt` to start the sbt console

 If you would like to work with the source in the Scala IDE:

-1. Perform steps 1 to 5 above (if you have not done so already)
+- Perform steps 1 to 5 above
-2. Run `sbt eclipse` to create all eclipse files
+- Run `sbt eclipse` to create all eclipse files
-3. Download and install the [Scala IDE](http://scala-ide.org/) for Scala (pick the one for the latest version)
+- Download and install the [Scala IDE](http://scala-ide.org/) for Scala 2.11.
-4. Import the project into the IDE
+- Import the project into the IDE

 Quick Start Dev Guide
 ---------------------

+> Please ensure that you have performed steps 1 to 6 (above) before proceeding.

 The aim of this guide is to show you how to: